samu9/v-minesweeper/README.md

 ## Save and Load
  :exclamation:**Save** and **Load** functions rely on browser's _localStorage_.
- Make sure that this feature works properly on your browser to user these functions.
+ Make sure that this feature works properly on your browser to use these functions.

  ## Leaderboard
  Leaderboard keeps track of the best 5 scores for each difficulty.